 What is a third cousin?

-A third cousin is someone with who you share a common set of 2x great grandparents.
+A third cousin is someone with who you share a common set of great great grandparents.
 Remember the example above about my grandmother’s first cousin.
-Our common ancestors are my 2x great grandparents.
+Our common ancestors are my great great grandparents.
 But now, let’s imagine that my grandmother’s first cousin had grandchildren of her own.
-They would be my third cousins because we share the same set of 2x great-grandparents, and we are the same number of generations away.
+They would be my third cousins because we share the same set of great great-grandparents, and we are the same number of generations away.

-Most people never really give this whole once removed idea much thought.
-They refer to their cousins as either close or distant.
-It’s when you start getting into genealogy, taking a DNA test, and building out your family that you begin to think carefully about these fascinating cousin relationships.
+Most people never give this whole “once removed” idea much thought.
+They refer to their cousins as either close or distant and don’t really think about relationship terms.
+It’s when you start getting into genealogy, taking a DNA test, and building out the family tree that you begin to think carefully about these fascinating cousin relationships.